JackDilger/wescout-milestone-3/README.md

 ### Accessibility

 I have used chrome developer tool exstention Lighthouse to test my sites accessibilty.
-To provide a good user experience lighthouse reccomend sites should strive to have a good score (90-100).
+To provide a good user experience lighthouse reccomends sites should strive to have a good score (90-100).
 All pages on the site reach this reccomended score.

 ![Lighthouse](wescout/static/images/readme/lighthouse-report.JPG)